YagciS/DATA2410_Portfolio2_Assignment/README.md

  - *Second VM* is going to run Zabbix Proxy with MariaDB 10.6 and Nginx Proxy
  - *Last VM* will run a Zabbix Agent with PSK encryption

-How to **install** and run this project will be detailed in each directory.
+How to **install** and recreate this project will be detailed in each directory.

 [Offical Zabbix website](https://www.zabbix.com "Zabbix's Homepage")